lara-vel-dev/backend-with-golang/02-flow-controls/03-loops/README.md

 ```

 ## Do-while loop
 The `do-while` loop is a variant of the `while` loop.
-This execute the code block once, before checking if the condition, then it will repeat the loop as long as the condition is `true`.
+This execute the code block once, before checking the condition, then it will repeat the loop as long as the condition is `true`.
 We use the same `for` loop to provide the functionality.

 ### Example
 ```Go